 Repeater Architecture

 There is no standard TV repeater station and the architecture complexity and mode(s) of operation (e.g analogue or digital standard) are a free choice for the station proposer (unless prohibited by national licence conditions).
 The features can be chosen to support the interests of local groups of amateur station operators.
-However the licence might reflect the technology choice in which case regulatory action might be needed if the mode of operation is changed.
+However, the licence might reflect the technology choice in which case regulatory action might be needed if the mode of operation is changed.

 An ATV repeater station may exhibit any of the following operational characteristics and features: